Regulating Bodies, Responsibilities and Approval

 Understand the difference between a company certified by an organization (for example CSA, ULC) and one that it not and how their signs are to be approved for installation.

 This instructional workbook was developed by the Alberta Sign Association with the goal of providing safety education and technical training for the electrical certification of a Sign Service/Installation Technician.
 It is intended that an individual could obtain accreditation from the Alberta Sign Association when they have successfully completed the approved technical training.
-Part of this accreditation requires an on-the-job training period under the supervision of an authorized employer.
+Part of this accreditation requires an one year on-the-job training period under the supervision of an authorized employer.

 Several provincial organizations were consulted and involved in the process of establishing the scope of qualifications necessary for the electrical certification of a Sign Service/Installation Technician.
 A list of these regulating bodies, complete with their respective jurisdictions as applied to the installation of electrical sign equipment, are listed below.